design-rrr/bitsafe.github.io/content/knowledge/setup-singlesig-wallet/index.md

 # Single Signature Wallet

+🔒 Setting up a secure Bitcoin-Safe.org wallet is the best way to protect your funds from exchange failures, hacks, and theft.
+In this tutorial, we’ll walk you through the entire process with Trezor—step by step!

-Want to secure your Bitcoin the right way?
-Learn how to set up a Bitcoin-Safe.org wallet with Trezor ! 🔐💰
+- ✅ How to set up a Bitcoin-Safe.org wallet from scratch
+- ✅ How to connect & configure your Trezor hardware wallet
+- ✅ Essential security tips to keep your Bitcoin safe

 {{< youtube-gallery >}}